thatochocks/TCDesignCrewRemake/README.md

 * Create a contact form
 * Create admin interface to easily manage site content
 * Introduce a join feature for new members of the Crew
+* Add Ruby on Rails as the backend